OpenVidu/openvidu.io-docs/docs/demos/openvidu-call.md

 		</a>
 	</div>
 	<div class="col-md-6">
-		<p align="center"><strong>Login Component</strong></p>
+		<p align="center"><strong>Easy join a room</strong></p>
-		<p>This component allows you to set the videocall name and login in that session.
-That session name can be shared with whomever the user wants to join the videoconference.</p>
+		<p>You can joint to room with a click.
+OpenVidu call by default provide us a random session name with the aim of get safer the room access.
+Moreover, you can share it with whomever the user wants to join the videoconference.</p>
 	</div>
 </div>
 <hr>
 <div class="row no-margin row-gallery">
 	<div class="col-md-6">
-		<p align="center"><strong>Video-room Component</strong></p>
+		<p align="center"><strong>Setting up your session</strong></p>
-		<p>This is the main component of <strong>OpenVidu-Call</strong>.
-It allows you to set up the session before join to the room.
-You will can check and set your microphone and your webcam device, create your own avatar or to choose the default avatar and to establish the nickname.</p>
+		<p><strong>OpenVidu Call</strong> allows you configure your session before join to the room.
+You will can check and set your microphone and your webcam device, create your own avatar or to choose the default avatar and to establish your nickname.</p>
 	</div>
 	<div class="col-md-6">
 		<a data-fancybox="gallery" href="img/demos/openvidu_call1.png">